 Longmont Yarn Shoppe

 Learn how to knit, crochet, weave, spin and do needle-felting at this Longmont store.
-See the full schedule of classes at www.longmontyarn.com.
-The store is at 454 Main St., Longmont, in the rear unit.
+See the full schedule of classes (in-person and online) at longmontyarn.com.
+454 Main St.

 Parlando School of Musical Arts

-Parlando offers group and private lessons for all ages, on topics like Cello Group Class, Chamber Music and Flute Choir for Adults.
-Parlando is at Dairy Arts Center, 2590 Walnut St.; there’s also a satellite location in Denver. www. parlando.org.
+Parlando offers group and private lessons for all ages, including Cello Group Class, Chamber Music and Flute Choir for Adults.
+Parlando is at Dairy Arts Center, 2590 Walnut St., Boulder; there’s also a satellite location in Denver. parlando.org.